 Using an Android/iOS mobile device

-The Variheat touchscreen can be controlled by a mobile device.
 To access the Variheat by a mobile device, the Vijeo Design'Air app must be installed on the device.
-A free version is available with restricted usage time.
+A free version is available with a limited connection time.
 A paid version is available with unlimited access.
-The setup procedure depends how the remote access is to be used.